Geometrization of the local Langlands correspondence: The Beilinson--Drinfeld Grassmannian

 One can also show that the first quotient is cohomologically smooth, but this is slightly more subtle.

 \begin{proposition} For any $d$, the quotient

 parametrizes over a perfectoid space $S\to \Div^d_{\mathcal Y}$ maps $D_S\to G$.
 For any quasiprojective smooth scheme $Z$ over $\mathcal O_E$, the sheaf

-taking a perfectoid $S$ over $\Div^d_{\mathcal Y}$ to maps $D_S\to Z$ is representable in locally spatial diamonds, partially proper, and cohomologically smooth over $\Div^d_{\mathcal Y}$ of $\ell$-dimension equal to $d$ times the dimension of $Z$; in particular, this applies to this quotient group. \end{proposition}
+taking a perfectoid $S$ over $\Div^d_{\mathcal Y}$ to maps $D_S\to Z$ (of locally ringed spaces) is representable in locally spatial diamonds, partially proper, and cohomologically smooth over $\Div^d_{\mathcal Y}$ of $\ell$-dimension equal to $d$ times the dimension of $Z$; in particular, this applies to this quotient group. \end{proposition}

 \begin{proof} The description of the quotient group is clear.
 To analyze $T_Z$, we first note that if $Z$ is an affine space, then the result holds true, as was proved in the previous proposition.
 In fact, after pullback via the quasi-pro-\'etale surjective morphism $(\Div^1_{\mathcal{Y}})^d\to \Div^d_{\mathcal{Y}}$, there is a sequence of morphisms